-in TCHF 2018 2017 Loss before tax (13,813) (16,593) Expected income tax rate (%) 22% 22% Expected income tax credit 3,039 3,650 Expenses not deductible for tax purposes (140) (449) Effect of deferred tax assets not recognized in the current year (1,836) (3,067) Effect of changes in future expected tax rates 1,187 Effect of utilization of prior year unrecognized tax losses or deductible temporary differences 3 Effect of different tax rates in other countries (141) (24) Other 8 (1) Total income tax credit recognized in income statement 2,120 109
+in TCHF 2019 2018 Loss before tax (11,8 23) (1 3 ,813) Expected income tax rate (%) 22% 22% Expected income tax credit 2,601 3,039 Expenses not deductible for tax purposes (130) (140) Effect of deferred tax assets not recognized in the current year (1, 725) (1,836) Effect of changes in future expected tax rates - 1,187 Effect of utilization of prior year unrecognized tax losses or deductible temporary differences 3 Effect of different tax rates in other countries (139) (141) Other (36) 8 Total income tax credit recognized in income statement 571 2,120

-The Group's expected tax rate is 22% for 2018 and 2017, which is the statutory tax rate of the holding company.
+The Group's expected tax rate is 22% for 2019 and 2018, which is the statutory tax rate of the holding company.

-Expenses not deductible for tax purposes mainly related to share-based payment expense recognized in the respective period.
+Expenses not deductible for tax purposes mainly related to share-based payment expenses recognized in the respective period.
 Deferred tax assets not recognized mainly consisted of tax losses in Switzerland.

-Effect of changes in future expected tax rates related to a lower expected income tax rate in the Netherlands, which has been published as part of the "2019 Dutch Tax Package" on September 18, 2018 by the Dutch Ministry of Finance.
+In 2018, the effect of changes in future expected tax rates related to a lower expected income tax rate in the Netherlands, which has been published as part of the "2019 Dutch Tax Package" on September 18, 2018 by the Dutch Ministry of Finance.
 Changes include the gradual lowering of the corporate income tax (CIT) rates and the limitation of loss carry forward from nine to six years.